Chris1320/SetupGuides/Operating Systems/Fedora Workstation/Fedora Workstation.md

 > [!TIP] Nested Virtualization
 >
+> You only have to enable nested virtualization if you want to run virtual machines inside a virtual machine.
+If you
-> More information can be found on [Fedora Wiki](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/).
+> are not going to do that, you can skip this step.
+More information can be found on [Fedora Wiki](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/).
 >
 > > [!INFO]- Enabling nested virtualization in an Intel CPU
 > >